tjeng/Flask-ML-Pipeline_GCP-Tutorial/README.md

 # Flask ML Model CD Pipeline Tutorial
 The data set in this exercise is from the blog on Flask Tutorial at [Build the first Flask Python web app framework](https://medium.com/analytics-vidhya/https-medium-com-chirag6891-build-the-first-flask-python-e278b52473f3).
 This codebase is based on the GCP Pipeline tutorial at [ML Deployment on Cloud](https://github.com/jgvaraujo/ml-deployment-on-gcloud)
+To follow detailed explanations on the steps, please refer to the blog [A Hands-on Tutorial to Continuous Deployment Pipelines for ML-based Web Apps on Google Cloud](https://towardsdatascience.com/a-hands-on-tutorial-to-continuous-deployment-pipelines-for-ml-based-web-apps-on-google-cloud-ba3957c87bc1).

 ## ML Model Flask-Deployment
 This project demonstrates how a Flask ML app can be deployed on Google Cloud Platform using Docker container and YAML files that are useful to build continuous deployment (CD) pipelines.